Prairie Township, Tipton County, Indiana

 Prairie Township is one of six townships in Tipton County, Indiana, United States.
-As of the 2010 census, its population was 1,140 and it contained 482 housing units.
+As of the 2020 census, its population was 1,061 (down from 1,140 at 2010) and it contained 456 housing units.

 History

 Prior to becoming a township, a portion of the land was Miami Indian reservation land.
 White squatters did settle illegally in the area.
 The first known named white settler in the area was Alexander Suite.
 He came to Indiana in 1842 originally Tennessee.
 Suite built the first log cabin in the township.
 He eventually relocated to Russiaville, Indiana, eventually.
 Upon forced relocation of the Miami Indians, the land became available for purchase in 1847.

 The Prairieville Cemetery, the first in the township, was founded in 1844.
 The first frame house was built in 1850.

 Geography

 Prior to 1849, Prairie Township was larger than it is today.
 The western half of Liberty Township was located in Prairie Township.
 According to the 2010 census, the township has a total area of 39.69 sqmi, all land.